davisjoseph6/learn_C/README.md

 10. Once this is done, you can continue by fulfilling the other requirements, such as coding style, comments, best practices, etc

 # Author:
-- Davis Joseph (github: davisjoseph6), with help from Denis.
+- Davis Joseph (github: davisjoseph6), with help from Deniss.